-At the third chapter I started to crisscross this marginalized position with other marginalize positions (image 9.3), and demonstrated that in each intersection autistics from that intersected identity are further marginalized.
-For instance, at the junction of neurotypicalism and sexism autistic women are further marginalized (the diagram at the upper left image 9.3).
-This intersectional perspective had been started to be utilize in recent years by health researchers, yet mostly exploring experiences of marginalization in healthcare and to lesser extent the SDHI that deprive autistics from access to social services and goods (Singh & Bunyak, 2019).
-It is important to note, as I also mentioned at the chapter, that the examination of SDHI of intersected identities was done only on two axis at a time neurotypicalism and another oppressive axis.
+In Chapter 3, I started to cross this marginalized position with other marginalized positions (Fig. 9.3), and demonstrated that, at each intersection, autistic people from that intersected identity are further marginalized.
+For example, at the junction of neurotypicalism and sexism, autistic women are further marginalized (Fig. 9.3, top left).
+This intersectional perspective has been increasingly utilized in recent years by health researchers, but mostly for exploring experiences of marginalization in healthcare and, to a lesser extent, the SDHIs that deprive autistic people from access to social services and goods (Singh & Bunyak, 2019).
+It is important to note, as I also mentioned in Chapter 3, that the examination of the SDHIs of intersected identities was done only on two axes at a time – neurotypicalism and another oppressive axis.
 Yet additional oppressive systems should be added, if possible.

-Finally, at the last chapter I stay on the left oppressed side on the axis of neurotypicalism but try to understand how and why throughout the short historical policy construction process of residential arrangements for autistic adults that I explored, the conjunctions between this axis and the socioeconomic, geographical, and ethic axes that is further marginalized this positions had been formed.
-Are they really as policy actors discourse today claim a result of existing inequalities?
-Or did social actors have positioned them in that manner?
-To do so I have explored the actions of those on the other side of these axes, the crisscross between the neurotypicality axis and privileged social positions (image 9.4).
-This exploration revealed that these group of individuals in the current context have more access to resources, but more importantly it illustrated it is the privileged power that constructed the sociopolitical context in a manner that will favor those marginalized autistic individuals who are from privileged backgrounds.
-In other words moving the access allowed me to conceptualize and then analyze and demonstrate the privileged have transferred their social capital to material capital from one axis to the other.
+Finally, in the last chapter, I stay on the left, the oppressed side on the axis of neurotypicalism, but try to understand how and why throughout the short historical policy formation process of residential arrangements for autistic adults that I explored, the conjunctions between this axis and the socioeconomic, geographical, and ethical axes, which further marginalized this position, formed.
+Are they really, as policy actors discourse today claims, a result of existing inequalities, or did social actors position them in that way?
+I explored the actions of those on the other side of these axes, those at the intersection of the neurotypicality axis and privileged social positions (Fig. 9.4).
+This exploration revealed that these group of individuals in the current context have greater access to resources, but, more importantly, it illustrated that it is the privileged in power who constructed the sociopolitical context in a way that would favor those marginalized autistic individuals from privileged backgrounds.
+Essentially, moving the axis allowed me to conceptualize, analyze, and demonstrate that the privileged were able to translate their social capital into material capital and shift from one axis to the other.

-This model I believe assist in envisioning the creation of axes, their conjunction and most importantly how power can be transferred from on axis to the other.
-If we find that the SDHI at the point of intersection between neurotypicalism and classism at the marginalized positions (left bottom at image 9.3), are different from those of the marginalized at the neurotypicalism axis and the privileged side of classism (image 9.4) and ask why is this the situation we might find additional causes for inequalities.
+This model, I believe can help us visualize and conceptualize the creation of axes, their conjunctions and, most importantly, how power can be transferred from one axis to the other.
+If we find that the SDHIs at the point of intersection between neurotypicalism and classism at the marginalized positions (Fig. 9.3, bottom left), are different from those of the marginalized on the neurotypicalism axis and the privileged side of classism (Fig. 9.4) and ask what the reasons for this situation might be, we might find additional causes for inequalities.
 Then we could also start addressing them.

-As health inequalities are avoidable by definition (Braveman, 2006), it means they are also not inevitable but constructed by those with power at the privileged side.
-To understand how they came into place so future gaps could be avoided and equitable mechanism replace them, we ought to focus our effort on the privileged and consider their (our, if I to be honest regarding my social position) role in forming inequalities.
-This perspective of privligionality ask to explore the ability of social power to replicate itself.
-This type of research I believe must take at least partially an historical stance as it aims to explore the mechanisms of power preservation not just to expose current power relation and marginalization and effect should be exposed over time.
-It should also, as Lapalme, Haines-Saah and Frohlich, (2020) assert, focus on policy that construct the sociopolitical context (see also Palmer, Ismond, Rodriquez & Kaufman, 2019 on the gaps in current literature of SDH).
+As health inequalities are avoidable by definition (Braveman, 2006), it means they are also not inevitable, but constructed by those with privilege in positions of power.
+To understand how these inequalities were created, so that future gaps can be avoided and equitable mechanisms can replace them, we should focus our efforts on the privileged and consider their, and indeed our own, roles in forming inequalities.
+This perspective of “privilegionality” requires that we explore the ability of social power to replicate itself.
+This type of research, I believe, must take, at least partially, an historical stance, as it aims to explore the development over time of mechanisms of power preservation, and not just to expose current power relations.
+It should also, as Lapalme, Haines-Saah and Frohlich, (2020) assert, focus on the policy that forms the sociopolitical context (see also Palmer et al., 2019 on the gaps in current literature concerning SDH).